AckerlyXu/heima/articles/stream-analytics/stream-analytics-test-query.md

 ms.author: v-yeche

 ---
-# Test Azure Stream Analytics queries in the Azure portal preview
+# Test Azure Stream Analytics queries in the Azure Portal

-With Azure Stream Analytics, you can test queries in the Azure portal preview without needing to start or stop a job.
+With Azure Stream Analytics, you can test queries in the Azure Portal without needing to start or stop a job.

 ## Test the input